-- The person is the recipient of a veteran's federal educational benefits under either 38 USC Chapter 30 (Montgomery GI Bill Active Duty Education Program) or 38 USC Chapter 33 (Post-9/11 Educational Assistance). - The person qualifies for admission and enrolls in a community college within 3 years of the veteran's discharge or release from the Armed Forces, the Commissioned Corps of the U. S. Public Health Service or the National Oceanic and Atmospheric Administration. - The person's abode is North Carolina, meaning the person must actually live in NC, whether temporarily or permanently.

-The person provides the institution of higher education with a letter of intent to establish legal residence in North Carolina.
+- The person is the recipient of a veteran's federal educational benefits under either 38 USC Chapter 30 (Montgomery GI Bill Active Duty Education Program) or 38 USC Chapter 33 (Post-9/11 Educational Assistance). - The person's abode is North Carolina, meaning the person must actually live in NC, whether temporarily or permanently. - The person provides the institution of higher education with a letter of intent to establish legal residence in North Carolina.